Towers of Hanoi

 |Towers of Hanoi|

-Basic DescriptionThe standard game begins with 3 poles, one of which (typically the leftmost) has some whole number, k, disks placed around it in increasing size from top to bottom, while the other poles start out empty.
+Basic DescriptionThe standard game begins with 3 poles, one of which (the starting pole) has some natural number, k, disks placed around it in increasing size from top to bottom, while the other poles start out empty.

-- Goal: Move all k disks from the start tower (typically the leftmost) to the specified end tower (typically the rightmost), following these rules:
+- Goal: Move all k disks from the starting pole (typically the leftmost) to the specified end pole (typically the rightmost), following these rules:

 - Only one disk may be moved at one time.

-- Each move consists of moving the top disk of one rod onto the top of another rod.
+- Each move consists of moving the top disk of one pole onto the top of another pole.

 - Each disk must be placed on a larger disk.